sehlen-bsi/botan-docs/auxiliary_documents/hybrid_tls_approaches.rst

 Typically, the TLS protocol uses an asymmetric key exchange algorithm to establish a shared session key and a certificate-backed asymmetric signature for session authentication.
 Existing algorithms are well studied and their security guarantees are widely trusted and relied upon.
-In the future quantum computers have the potential to break these classical algorithms, leading to the need for quantum-resistant approaches.
+In the future, quantum computers have the potential to break these classical asymmetric algorithms, leading to the need for quantum-safe cryptography.

-However, quantum-safe algorithms, are relatively new and, thus, less mature and trustworthy compared to their classical counterparts.
+However, quantum-safe algorithms are relatively new and, thus, less mature and trustworthy compared to their classical counterparts.
 As a result, the adoption of hybrid key exchange approaches has gained traction, as they aim to combine the reliability of classical algorithms with the quantum resistance of emerging quantum-safe alternatives.

-Interactive protocols like TLS are subject to "store now decrypt later"-attacks where an adversary could store encrypted transcripts today and break their confidentiality in retrospect once capable quantum computers are available in the future.
-Such attacks do not threaten the authenticity of sessions provided by cryptographic signatures today.
+Interactive protocols like TLS are subject to "store now, decrypt later"-attacks where an adversary could store encrypted transcripts today and break their confidentiality in retrospect once capable quantum computers are available in the future.

-This document focuses on the key exchange and leaves signatures out of scope.
-It aims to be an overview of the proposed approches for incorporating hybrid key exchange capability into the TLS protocols.
+Note that such attacks do not threaten the authenticity of sessions provided by cryptographic signatures today.
+Therefore, this document focuses on the key exchange and leaves signatures out of scope.
+It aims to provide an overview of the proposed approaches for incorporating hybrid key exchange capability into the TLS protocols.
 It provides the basis for the to-be-developed hybrid key exchange approach in Botan's TLS implementation.